osmanyz/country-timezone/README.md

 # Countries and Timezones

-There are 134+ countries with time zones.
-I will update it frequently, until I add all the countries.
+There are 245 countries with time zones.
+All added one by one.
+And it has been checked and approved.

 Please don't hesitate to ask for a change if you notice incorrect information.